btozer/gmg/paper/paper.md

 ObsPy [@beyreuther2010], from which, the seismic plotting function obspy.read is used for loading seismic data.
 The algorithms for calculating the gravity and magnetic anomalies are from [@bott1969] and [@talwani1964] respectively.
 The source code for ``GMG`` is stored on github at: https://github.com/btozer/gmg

 # Acknowledgements

-GMG was conceived at the University of Oxford and with contributions from Brook Keats.
+GMG was conceived at the University of Oxford with contributions from Brook Keats.

 # References